freddydc/mine-clap/README.md

 # Mine Clap

-This project contains `React` course
+This project contains the basics of `React`

 ## Getting Started